CSULB is a QM-affiliated campus that is part of the CSU Quality Assurance (QA) program.

 - To demonstrates your commitment to quality online learning.

 - To acknowledge that your course has passed rigorous academic standards recognized nationally and internationally.

 - To be recognized by the CSU/CSULB Quality Matters membership.

 - To obtain a certification badge to display on your courses.

-To be eligible, you must have experience teaching an online courses for at least 2 semesters.
+To be eligible, you must have experience teaching an online course for at least 2 semesters.

 Steps Towards Course Certification: